cloud-gov/pages-infra/README.md

 Requirements:
 - Admin credentials for the AWS Admin GovCloud account

-Working locally on your GSA machine:
+Working locally on your GSA machine, perform the following steps:
-- `cd terraform/backend`
+1. `cd terraform/backend`
-- ensure admin credentials are in environment (eg `aws-vault exec <your admin profile> bash`)
+2. ensure admin credentials are in environment (eg `aws-vault exec <your admin profile> bash`)
-- comment out the `backend` block in `./main.tf`
+3. comment out the `backend` block in `./main.tf`
-- `terraform init`
+4. `terraform init`
-- `terraform plan`
+5. `terraform plan`
-- verify the plan is correct
+6. verify the plan is correct
-- `terraform apply`
+7. `terraform apply`
-- make note of the backend access key and secret in the outputs
+8. make note of the backend access key and secret in the outputs
-- create the backend config file as described in [Getting started](#getting-started) with the credentials from the previous step
+9. create the backend config file as described in [Getting started](#getting-started) with the credentials from the previous step
-- uncomment the `backend` block in `./main.tf`
+10. uncomment the `backend` block in `./main.tf`
-- `terraform init -backend-config=../.backend-config.tfvars`
+11. `terraform init -backend-config=../.backend-config.tfvars`
-- `terraform plan`
+12. `terraform plan`
-- verify no changes need to be made
+13. verify no changes need to be made
-- ensure `.backend-config.tfvars` will NOT be checked into version control
+14. ensure `.backend-config.tfvars` will NOT be checked into version control

 ### Bootstrapping admin accounts
 Each AWS Admin account must contain a dummy user with the ability to assume a role in a target account that will allow it manage Terraform resources.
 This allows us to only use one set of credentials for each platform (commercial, govcloud) and limit the required permissions.